Core Abstractions#

 Before diving into code, let’s understand the three core abstractions in NeMo Gym.

-Responses API Model servers are model endpoints that performs text inference - stateless, single-call text generation without conversation memory or orchestration.
+Responses API Model servers are model endpoints that perform text inference - stateless, single-call text generation without conversation memory or orchestration.
 You will always have at least one Response API Model server active during training, typically known as the “policy” model.

 Available Implementations: